nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 node app.js
 ```

 Above you are explicitly telling the shell how to run your script.
-You can also embed this information into javascript file through shebang line.
-Shebang is the first line in the file which tells os which interpreter to use for running the script, below is the first line of javascript
+You can also embed this information into JavaScript file through shebang line.
+Shebang is the first line in the file which tells OS which interpreter to use for running the script, below is the first line of JavaScript:

 ```javascript
 #!/usr/bin/node